PaulRBerg/cryptfolio-scripts/README.md

 1. Obtain a CoinGecko Demo API by following the instructions [here](https://support.coingecko.com/hc/en-us/articles/21880397454233-User-Guide-How-to-sign-up-for-CoinGecko-Demo-API-and-generate-an-API-key).
-2. Fork the [Cryptfolio template][template] and open it in Google Sheets.
+2. Open the [Cryptfolio template][template] in Google Sheets.
+3. Click on "File", and then "Make a copy".
+This will create a copy of the template in Google Sheets.
-3. From the toolbar, click on "Extensions", and then on "Apps Script".
+4. From the toolbar, click on "Extensions", and then on "Apps Script".
+You should be able to see the code now.
-4. Copy and paste the contents of the [`cryptfolio.gs`](./src/cryptfolio.gs) file into the editor.
 5. Add the chains and tokens you want to track in the `chainIDs` and `tokenData` variables.
-6. Query the price data using the `GET_ALL_PRICES` function.
+6. Query the price data by running the `GET_ALL_PRICES` function.
 7. Use the `GET_ERC20_BALANCE` and `GET_NATIVE_BALANCE` functions to query your holdings in real-time.
 8. Calculate the USD value of your holdings by reading the local price data with `INDEX` and `MATCH`.

 > [!NOTE]
 >
 > The `GET_ALL_PRICES` can only be run from within Apps Script.
-See the [API](#api) section below.
+See the [Custom Functions](#custom-functions) section
+> below.

 ## Demo